isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 “You are Portuguese?”

-“II mio nonno.”
+“*II mio nonno*.”
 My grandfather.
 Now, that’s not exactly true.
 But I don’t know how to say “great-grandfather” in Italian so I can’t tell him it was my great-grandfather who was from Goa and he was only part Portuguese.
 But none of this seems to matter.

-“Muy bueno!”
+“*Muy bueno*!”
 He beams genuine welcome at me and I experience a strange warm feeling I’ve never felt at Changi Airport returning home.

 I am thirty-five.

 I am in a cab on the way to the Eurasian Association at Ceylon Road.
 The taxi driver eyes me openly in the rear view mirror.

-“Miss, you are what ah?“
+“Miss, you are what *ah*?“

 I’ve moved beyond my teenage belligerence, when I would either not acknowledge they were referring to my race or retort, “Human.”
 I don’t even roll my eyes anymore, even in my head.
 I think I’ve come a long way.

 “Eurasian.”

-“What is loo-rayshiun?”
+“What is *loo-rayshiun*?”

 “People who are mixed.
 Europe people and Asia people mixed together.”